-We showed in the all-around, so we did EVERYTHING.
-Even halter, when we all knew we're getting last place no matter what (sorry Crystal).
+We showed in the all-around, so we did everything.
+Even halter, when we knew we were getting last place no matter what (sorry Crystal).
 We loved doing showmanship together and hunt seat eq.
 Those were probably our two favorite and best classes.
 Crystal was also amazing at trail, I always thought it was so cool to go into the open classes with her and we'd win first under all the judges when we were showing against trainers.
 For the year of 2012, we showed almost every single weekend that summer and fall.
 Shows all over Washington, some in Montana, and we ended the year with the Novice Championships in Vegas.
 We won reserve champion in showmanship at that show and I still consider that one of my proudest moments.
 All of our hard work from that year and a couple prior paid off.

 Crystal taught me independence, perseverance, and built my confidence.

 With Crystal I learned to be more independent of my mom and Denise.
 Since I wanted to go to all the shows I did in 2012, I had to find a way to do that on my own.
 One of my friends, Jeannie, had an extra spot in her trailer and an extra spot in her truck.
 It was perfect!
 I'd travel with Jeannie to all of the shows and be able to earn the points I needed to make it to the Novice Championships in October.
-There was only one problem: my mom wasn't able to make it to 90% of the shows, and Denise was there, but I didn't stall with her, I barely even saw her at shows.
-The two people who I heavily depended on were not there to help me.. which ended up turning out to be for the absolute best.
+There was only one problem: my mom wasn't able to make it to 90% of the shows, and Denise was there, but I didn't stall with her.
+The two people who I heavily depended on were not there to help me... which ended up turning out to be for the absolute best.
 I learned how to do everything on my own, literally everything.
-It not only helped me learn how to be independent but it built my confidence immensely because I was doing all that on my own but STILL winning classes, circuits, and all-arounds.
+It not only helped me learn how to be independent but it built my confidence immensely because I was doing all that almost on my own but still winning classes, circuits, and all-arounds.
 Of course there were some tough times where I really, really wanted my mom to help me with something at a show or Crystal and I just had a horrible class and I didn't know if I could pull ourselves together before the next class, but we persevered.
 We kept on going, and we did it by ourselves.